rtomayko/rpg/README.md

 rpg to operate.
 Packages installed with rpg override packages installed with the gem command.

-STATUS
+Status
 ------

 Experimental.
 Using rpg with system rubys is not yet recommended.
 Suggested use is with rvm or custom, non-system ruby builds.
-See the KNOWN-ISSUES file for a list of potential gotchas and general annoyances.
+See the `KNOWN-ISSUES` file for a list of potential gotchas and general annoyances.

 IMPORTANT: In its default configuration, rpg installs library files under the